 1. Educate Your Employees

-Older generations in today’s workforce may not be fully educated on some of the topics surrounding the diversity and inclusion discussion–they simply weren’t talked about in the workplace throughout most of their careers.
-It’s key to educate these employees and help them understand how to mindfully participate in the inclusive culture at their organization.
+Older generations in today’s workforce may not be fully educated on some of the topics surrounding the diversity and inclusion discussion.
+They simply weren’t talked about in the workplace throughout most of their careers.
+It’s key to educate these employees.
+Communicators can help them understand how to mindfully participate in the inclusive culture at their organization.

-Jaime recommends using the Genderbread Person, a multigenerational teaching tool for breaking down the concept of gender into identity, attraction, expression, and sex:
+Jaime recommends using the Genderbread Person.
+This multigenerational teaching tool breaks down the concept of gender into identity, attraction, expression, and sex.